Lima Memorial Health System Logo

 Causes

 Chagas disease is caused by the parasite Trypanosoma cruzi.
 It is spread by the bite of reduviid bugs, or kissing bugs, and is one of the major health problems in South America.
-Due to immigration, the disease also affects people in the United States.
+Due to travel and immigration, the disease also affects people in the United States.

 Risk factors for Chagas disease include: